MlopOps/MlopOps/README.md

 ## Hi there 👋
 My name is Maria and I've 10-year experience in international working environments in management positions.
-I've lived and worked in Asia and now I'm settled in Spain, where I work for a Digital Talent Acceleretor as a Project Manager.
+I've lived and worked in Asia and now I'm settled in Spain, where I work @ [The Bridge](thebridge.tech), a Digital Talent Acceleretor as a Project Manager.
 Being in close contact with developers has made me curious about coding, and I'm studying now to become a Fullstack Web Developer!

 ## 🏋🏼 I'm currently working on:
 - Developing digital curriculums for hard skill training in traditional education systems.